For The Pleasure of Seeing Her Again

 Director John Vreeke has developed a nicely paced play that never lags

 and seldom wanders off target.
-Set and lighting designer Daniel Conway has
+Set and lighting designer Daniel Conway

-pervade the production.
-Rosemary Pardee's costumes are on the mark as the
+quality to pervade the production.
+Rosemary Pardee's costumes are on

-working class wear of the author's roots.
+the mark as the working class wear of the author's roots.

 Bruce Holmes does an admiral job as the ever-aging Narrator.
 Starting

-out at ten he creates the chastised child, the disdainful teen and finally
+out at ten he creates the chastised child, the disdainful teen and

 Mother's is nearing an end.